KR252/Share_Analysis/Read_me.txt

 matplotlib.pyplot   #to install: pip install matplotlib.pyplot
 statistics          #to install: pip install statistics

-Note: Don't take this program as stock market suggestion.
+Note: Don't take this program as stock market suggestion(Predicted result maight be different from actual one).